Can you take a probiotic while breastfeeding?

 The good news is that research shows that taking probiotic supplementation while breastfeeding is safe.
 When taken through oral administration (such as through capsules, tablets or liquids), your body receives a healthy dose of beneficial bacteria.

-But, because these probiotics are rarely systemically absorbed (meaning they don't penetrate deep into our system or get carried throughout our entire body), the vast majority of these beneficial bacteria won't pass into human milk or breast milk.
+But, because these probiotics are rarely systemically absorbed (meaning they don't penetrate deep into our system or get carried throughout our entire body), the vast majority of these beneficial bacteria won't pass into human milk or breast milk [5].

-In fact, specific research has been done into the impact and possible health benefits of the most widely used probiotics on infants.
 The results?
-There were no negative side effects, and some infants even saw an increased resistance to respiratory infections in the first two years of life.
+There were no negative side effects, and some infants even saw an increased resistance to respiratory infections in the first two years of life [6].

 As breastfeeding women, taking a probiotic as well as a postnatal supplement — like Kin's Postnatal — means you're reducing your chances of postpartum depletion and giving your body the 18 essential micronutrients you need in optimal dosages.